nextcloud/documentation/user_manual/files/access_webdav.rst

 ======================================
-Accessing Nextcloud Files Using WebDAV
+Accessing Nextcloud files using WebDAV
 ======================================

 Nextcloud fully supports the WebDAV protocol, and you can connect and synchronize